-Similar to Jerusalem, there is an abundance of religions coexisting and until the 1990s this happened in peace.
-The attack of Serbian forces against the Muslim population disrupted the country.
-The civil war that broke out, had a destructive impact on almost all parts of life: the economy collapsed and food and water shortages combined with lacking medical aid resulted in hunger, illness and death.
+Same as in Jerusalem, people from different religions and ethnic groups coexist and until the 1990s this happened in peace.
+The invasion of Serbian forces and the Croat-Bosniak war that would follow, disrupted the country.
+The civil war that broke out, had a destructive impact on almost all parts of life: the economy collapsed and food and water shortages combined with a lack of medical aid resulted in hunger, illness and death.

 The scars of the war are still visible in many public places and war monuments don’t let the people forget what big drama occurred here not long ago.
 Relatives of those who died in the war, but also all survivors of the warfare, especially kids and soldiers, are often traumatized and must overcome many psychological struggles before they can go back to normal life.

 A place with rich nature and much space

 Whoever did a roadtrip through BiH, won’t forget the beauty of the landscapes for a long time.
 Endless mountain ranges, dizzying ravines, scenic landscapes and clear tarns add up to a paradise for lovers of nature.

 BiH is a green place offering many outdoor activities.
 Those looking for an exciting roadtrip will be amazed in every sense by the beauty of BiH.